 Effective inventory management directly impacts cash flow.
 When inventory is turned over quickly, products are being sold and not sitting on shelves, freeing up cash flow that can be reinvested into the business or used to cover other expenses.

-Proficient inventory management ensures that a business can maintain a balance between having enough stock to meet customer demand without overburdening its cash reserves, thereby safeguarding its financial stability and enabling growth opportunities.
+Proficient inventory management ensures a business has enough stock to meet customer demand without overburdening its cash reserves.
+That balance safeguards financial stability and enables growth.
+And to maintain it, you need to keep a close eye on your inventory turnover ratio.

 How to calculate inventory turnover ratio